 Keep it human

 Voice search devices are designed to simulate a natural conversation.
 When we use our voice to search, we often use long-tail keywords and questions.
-It is important to understand about how people speak about your business instead of how they search the web for information on your business.
+It is important to understand how people speak about your business instead of how they search the web for information on your business.

 - Use long-tail keywords & conversational content.
 Write in-depth blog posts using long-tail keywords and start your heading with a question.